 This is the primary teaching tool, which describes the signs and symptoms of depression and suicide.
 It illustrates the right and wrong way for students to respond.
 View the trailer from the new Friends for Life High School DVD

 Both the high school and middle school program utilize the Brief Screen for Adolescent Depression (BSAD), which helps school staff to identify students that may potentially have depression and subsequently link them to needed resources.

-Contact Jodie Segal, Director of Education to get SOS into your school by clicking on the button below:
+Contact Jodie, Director of Education or Katie Baker, Program Director to get SOS into your school by clicking on the button below: